improveTheWorld/ChatGPT-Bridge/README.md

   Once ChatGPT gets all the initial instructions, it will ask you for its first task.
 Assign one and watch the magic work.

   `As an example of use, we asked ChatGPT to troubleshoot our WiFi card.
 We had an issue that the Windows network diagnostic tools were unable to detect.
-ChatGPT, after trying different approaches using our ChatGPT-Bridge system, was able to fix it for us.`
+ChatGPT, after trying different approaches using our ChatGPT-Bridge system, was able to fix it for us.`[Video](https://youtu.be/9fCtMJQxQ4c)

   ---
 * When you are done and want to stop using the bridge, just click the stop button: